FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 </details>
 </blockquote>

+Both the video and its WebGL rendition should be identical and playing in sync.
 ## Tinting
 Before we jump into how LUTs can help us, let's take a look a how we can manipulate this footage.
 The Fragment Shader below colors the image orange by multiplying the image with the color orange in line `21`.
 Coloring a texture that way is referred to as "tinting".